holoviz/panel/doc/tutorials/index.md

 :link: basic/index
 :link-type: doc

-These tutorials are for those who are just starting to discover Panel.
+These tutorials are perfect for those just starting their journey with Panel.

-Together, we will explore the wind turbine dataset and build a chatbot, a static report, a todo app, an image classifier app, a dashboard, and a streaming application.
+Together, we'll explore the wind turbine dataset and create exciting projects like a chatbot, a static report, a todo app, an image classifier app, a dashboard, and even a streaming application.

-After completing these tutorials, you will be able to build a wide range of polished, single-page apps from a single file using a *function-based approach*.
+By the end, you'll have the skills to develop polished, single-page apps efficiently using a *function-based approach*.

-You will be a Panel *Hero*.
+Prepare to become a Panel *Hero*!
 :::

 :::{grid-item-card} {octicon}`mortar-board;2.5em;sd-mr-1` Intermediate
 :link: intermediate/index
 :link-type: doc

+Ready to dive deeper into the world of Python and Panel?

-These tutorials are for those who are ready to navigate and explore more advanced features of Python and Panel.
+These tutorials are tailored for those eager to explore more advanced features.

-We will build more performant, scalable, polished, reusable, and maintainable versions of the applications from the basic tutorial.
+We'll enhance our applications from the basic tutorial, focusing on performance, scalability, reusability, and maintainability.

-After completing these tutorials, you will be able to build a wide range of large and complex multi-page apps structured across multiple files using a *class-based approach*.
+Upon completion, you'll be equipped to build large, complex multi-page apps using a *class-based approach*.

-You will be a Panel *Expert*.
+You're on your way to becoming a Panel *Expert*!
 :::

 :::{grid-item-card} {octicon}`star;2.5em;sd-mr-1` Expert
 :link: expert/index
 :link-type: doc

+Ready to push the boundaries of Panel and become a pioneer in your field?
-These tutorials are for those who are ready to pioneer and push the boundaries of what can be achieved with Panel.

-Together, we will extend Panel to support your specialized domain and use case.
+These tutorials are for the daring souls who want to extend Panel's capabilities to suit their specialized domains and use cases.

-After completing these tutorials you can call your self a Panel *Rock Star*.
+Once you've completed these tutorials, you'll truly earn the title of Panel *Rock Star*.
 :::

 ::::